dhh1128/codecraft.co/dont-forget-the-circuit-breakers.md

 [...]
 Is my architecture properly accounting for risk of environmental problems such as DDOS, routing failures, brownouts, and temporary loss of an internal component?
 (See my article about circuit breakers.) [...]

 ---

-Adios to &#8220;computer programming&#8221; | Codecraft (2013-04-05 09:34:31)

-[...] is just as interconnected.
-Individual chunks of code depend on one another being alive, can poison one another’s environment, must respect the constraints implied by one another’s requirements.
-Engineers and architects [...]

----